dmahugh/github/README.md

 * In the folder containing the repo: ```pip install .```
 * If you'd like to make changes to the code and immediately see them in the command-line behavior, install with ```pip install --editable .``` instead

 Once you've done that, gitdata will be available at the command line.
-Use the -h option to get syntax help.
+Use the -h or --help option to get syntax help.

 ![gitdata help](images/gitdata-help.png)